Continue with Facebook

 Topical cooling is a time-tested remedy for relieving itchiness.
 “Doing cold compresses,” one myHSteam member told another.

 Bathing (or showering) in lukewarm water can help prevent itching.
-Don’t turn the heat up too much though, even if it feels good.
+Don’t turn up the heat too much, though, even if it feels good.
 Hot water can dry your skin, which can worsen inflammation.
 Limit your shower or bath to 10 minutes.

 To prepare an oatmeal bath, finely grind about a cup of oatmeal and add it to a tub of lukewarm water.
 Soak for about 15 minutes.
 You can also buy over-the-counter oatmeal bath treatments.

-One member shared how reducing stress has helped them feel better physically and mentally.
-“I have made changes to my diet and also more lifestyle changes, which include very low stress.
-I have even had to cut out some people in my life who are stress triggers, and it was hard at first, but it was worth it for MY health and well-being,“ they wrote.
+One member shared how reducing stress helped them feel better physically and mentally.
+“I have made changes to my diet and also more lifestyle changes, which include very low stress,” they said.
+“I have even had to cut out some people in my life who are stress triggers, and it was hard at first, but it was worth it for MY health and well-being.”

 You can also speak with your doctor about counseling or medication if you suspect you have anxiety or depression.

 Itchiness is a symptom of HS, so an effective medical treatment to control your overall condition will go a long way in helping free you of that itch.
-Discuss HS treatment options with your healthcare provider, such as antibiotics, biologics, corticosteroid injections, and retinoids.
+Discuss HS treatment options such as antibiotics, biologics, corticosteroid injections, and retinoids with your healthcare provider.
+They may also recommend lifestyle changes, such as adopting an anti-inflammatory diet or quitting smoking.
+Follow your treatment plan, and if something’s not working, let your doctor know.

 Become a member to get even more